jeanbraun/MTSP_Book/stokes.md

 :label: strain-rate
 \dot\epsilon_{ij}=\frac{1}{2}\Bigl(\frac{\partial u_i}{\partial x_j}+\frac{\partial u_j}{\partial x_i}\Bigr)
 ```
 $B$ is a constant and $n$ an exponent that represents the non-linearity of the rheological law (the rheology is linear is $n=1$).
-Using values of $n>1$ implies that the material is strain softening, i.e., its viscosity drops as the strain rate increases. $T$ is the second {term}`invariant` of the deviatoric part of the stress tensor.
+Using values of $n>1$ implies that the material is strain softening, i.e., its viscosity drops as the strain rate increases. $T$ is the second {term}`invariant<invariant>` of the deviatoric part of the stress tensor.
 The deviatoric part means that the pressure has been substracted from the diagonal elements of the stress tensor.
 The second invariant is a special combination of the tensor components that remains invariant in any system of reference (the pressure is the first invariant of the stress tensor).
 More information on the invariants of a tensor can be found [here](https://en.wikipedia.org/wiki/Invariants_of_tensors).

 ````{note}
 Note that the viscosity of rocks is also a strong (exponential) function of temperature.
 This is because the temperature inside the Earth varies from 0 near the surface to several thousands of degree in its deep interior.